AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_push_android.md

 PushConfig.Builder builder = new PushConfig.Builder(this);
 // Replace with your FCM Sender ID. builder.enableFCM("Your FCM sender id");
-// Set pushConfig to ChatOptions. options.setPushConfig(builder.build());
+// Set push configurations in the ChatOptions class. options.setPushConfig(builder.build());
-// To initialize Agora Chat SDK ChatClient.getInstance().init(this, options);
+// Initialize the Agora Chat SDK.
+ChatClient.getInstance().init(this, options);
-// After the SDK is initialized PushHelper.getInstance().setPushListener(new PushListener() {
+// After the SDK is initialized, set the push listener.
+PushHelper.getInstance().setPushListener(new PushListener() {
     @Override
     public void onError(PushType pushType, long errorCode) {